Piriaka Power Station: Commissioning

 By February 1924 construction had reached the point that commissioning tests could be undertaken.
-By 4 March 1926 the testing had been completed allowing the main street of Taumarunui to be lit by 22 lamps, while 80 smaller lamps were energised in other streets.
-The shops in the business area were also lit up with a total of 54 consumers receiving a supply.
+By 4 March 1926, the testing had been completed allowing the main street of Taumarunui to be lit by 22 lamps, while 80 smaller lamps were energized in other streets.
+The business area shops were lit up with a total of 54 consumers receiving a supply.

 The power station was commissioned with two Boving & Co 300 hp vertical Francis turbines which were each directly coupled to a General Electric 250 KVA, 212 kW generator to give a total station output of 425 kW at 3.3 kV.
 The output of the generators connected to British Thomson-Houston switchgear.

 To manage their new power station and reticulation system the borough council created the Taumarunui electricity department with a permanent staff of H. F. (Henry) McLeod, electrical engineer on a yearly salary of £400; W. Milne, power station engineer on a yearly salary of £325; R.S.
 Uren, lineman on yearly salary of £250 and Crawford McHenry as assistant lineman on wages of £4 per week.
 Henry McLeod was to serve as an electrical engineer until his retirement in July 1949.

 The power scheme had cost £50,000 to build and taken 18 months to complete.
 The power scheme was officially opened on 21 March 1924 by Prime Minister William Massey first at the power station at 2pm and then following dinner there was a separate evening ceremony in Hakiaka Street in Taumarunui when the street lights were switched on.

 By August 1925 the uptake of electricity was such that Henry McLeod was recommending that more capacity be installed at Piriaka and that the 3.3 kV transmission voltage be increased to 11 kW.
 While no more capacity was added at Piriaka the borough council commenced a project in the later half of 1925 to upgrade the transmission voltage to 11 kV.
 This involved installing a 500 kVA transformer to step up the voltage at Piriaka, replacing the insulators on the 51/2 miles (8.85 km) of transmission lines and installing three step down transformers at various locations in the network.

 By the 1927 financial year the connected load had increased to 440 kW during the day and 245 kW at night.
 In that same 12-month period the station generated 927,126 GWh, but the electricity department's metering could only account for 704,842 GWh.